rdfostrich/article-jws2018-ostrich/content/evaluation.md

 while OSTRICH requires more operations for materializing.
 VM queries in OSTRICH are however always faster than HDT-CB, because the latter has to reconstruct complete delta chains, while OSTRICH only has to reconstruct a single delta relative to the snapshot.
-For DM queries, OSTRICH is slower or comparable to HDT-IC, slower than HDT-CB for early version, but faster for later versions.
+For DM queries, OSTRICH is slower or comparable to HDT-IC, slower than HDT-CB for early versions, but faster for later versions.
 This slowing down of HDT-CB for DM queries is again caused by reconstruction of delta chains.
 For VQ queries, OSTRICH outperforms all other approaches for datasets with larger amounts of versions.
 For BEAR-A, which contains only 10 versions in our case,